SilenZcience/cat_win/DOCUMENTATION.md

 Not-existing Files will be opened first and existing Ones will be able to be edited after that.
 The Editor will not save Changes automatically.
 Note that ^c (Ctrl-c) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
-The displayed Columns per Row can be configured in the config menu (<a href="#--config---config">--config, --config</a>) using `hex_editor_columns`.
+The displayed Columns per Row can be configured in the Config Menu (<a href="#--config---config">--config, --config</a>) using `hex_editor_columns`.
 On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module.
-The currently supported Key bindings are as follows:
+The currently supported Key Bindings are as follows:

 | Key(s) | default behaviour | shift click | control click | alt click |
 |--------|:-----------------:|:-----------:|:-------------:|:---------:|